-These choices, while difficult, were made easier by the understanding that all business and economic clusters in the City, including aerospace, retail, and clean technology, will benefit from significant City investment and action taken through the Foundational Strategies.
+These choices, while difficult, were made easier by the understanding that all business and economic clusters in the city, including aerospace, retail, and clean technology, will benefit from significant City investments and actions taken through the Foundational Strategies.

 - Opportunity to diversify.
-Like its neighbors and other communities in the Puget Sound, Bellevue benefits from the strength of its information technology cluster.
-This cluster not only generates tremendous wealth and jobs within itself, but also spurs comparable benefits in countless supporting sectors, from business services to restaurants and from retail to construction.
+Like its neighbors and other communities in the Puget Sound region, Bellevue benefits from the strength of its Information Technology cluster.
+This cluster not only generates tremendous wealth and jobs within itself, but also spurs comparable benefits in countless supporting sectors, from business services to restaurants, and from retail to construction.
 The Eastside presence of Microsoft, Google, Expedia, and other large technology firms is an asset that needs to be carefully protected.
 Dependency on these firms is also a weakness to be guarded against.
-The City's investments in newer, small-scale technology firms, international markets, and the tourism and visitor industry all seek to build on and diversify from this core strength. - The presence of interested partners.
+The City's investments in newer, small-scale technology firms, international markets, and the tourism and visitors industry all seek to build on and diversify from this core strength. - Presence of interested partners.
 With limited resources, the City is interested in working with partners to leverage its investments and energies, to secure the biggest impact possible.
-The presence of keen and engaged partners encouraged the City to focus energies on tech entrepreneurism, globalism, and tourism.
+The presence of keen and engaged partners encouraged the City to focus energies on technology entrepreneurism, globalism, and tourism.